What Are The Costs of Drug Rehab?

 Investing in Rehab

 Even though rehab may be an unwanted expense that could cause debt, it really is a necessary investment.
 If you need help with your addiction, the price of rehab should not be a deterring factor.
 Getting sober gives people the tools they need to get their lives back on track.
-In addition, recovered addicts are able to save money since then will no longer need to spend their money on their addiction.
+In addition, recovered addicts are able to save money since they will no longer need to spend their money on their addiction.

 Why Rehab is Worth the Cost